-Weston is a decidedly white-collar city, with fully 91.60% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Weston is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Weston who work in management occupations (20.00%), sales jobs (16.62%), and office and administrative support (12.39%).
+Weston is a decidedly white-collar city, with fully 90.09% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Weston is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Weston who work in management occupations (19.90%), sales jobs (15.15%), and office and administrative support (10.88%).

 Also of interest is that Weston has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Weston telecommute to their jobs.
-Overall, about 10.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.87% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Weston is Spanish.
-Other important languages spoken here include English and Langs. of India.
+Other important languages spoken here include English and Portuguese.